Witten-Reshetikhin-Turaev invariants and indefinite false theta functions for plumbing indefinite H-graphs: Introduction

 Many authors studied the modular transformation of homological blocks.
 Matsusaka--Terashima~\cite{Matsusaka-Terashima} proved it for Seifert homology spheres.
 Bringmann--Mahlburg--Milas~\cite{BMM_high_depth} proved it for non-Seifert homology spheres whose surgery diagrams are the H-graphs with negative definite linking matrices.
 Murakami~\cite[Proposition 4.2]{M_plumbed} proved that homological blocks are false theta functions for plumbed homology spheres.
 Bringmann--Nazaroglu~\cite{Bringmann-Nazaroglu} and Bringmann--Kaszian--Milas--Nazaroglu~\cite{BKMN_False_modular} clarified and proved the modular transformation formulas of false theta functions.

-Gukov--Pei--Putrov--Vafa~\cite[Conjecture 2.1, Equation (A.28)]{GPPV} conjectured that radial limits of homological blocks are WRT invariants.
-For Seifert homology spheres, this conjecture is confirmed by Fuji--Iwaki--Murakami--Terashima~\cite{FIMT} with a result in Andersen--Misteg{\aa}rd~\cite{Andersen-Mistegard}.
+Gukov--Pei--Putrov--Vafa~\cite[Equation (A.28)]{GPPV} conjectured that radial limits of homological blocks are WRT invariants.
+For Seifert homology spheres, this conjecture is confirmed by Andersen--Misteg{\aa}rd~\cite{Andersen-Mistegard} and Fuji--Iwaki--Murakami--Terashima~\cite{FIMT} with a result in Andersen--Misteg{\aa}rd~\cite{Andersen-Mistegard} for Seifert homology spheres independently.
 Mori--Murakami~\cite{MM} proved this conjecture for non-Seifert homology spheres whose surgery diagrams are the H-graphs with negative definite linking matrices.
-Murakami~\cite{M_plumbed} proved it for a kind of plumbed homology spheres.
+Murakami~\cite{M_plumbed,M_GPPV} proved it for all negative definite plumbed manifolds.

-All of these studies dealt with plumbed manifolds with negative definite linking matrices.
-In this paper, we deal with the simplest manifolds, which are not such manifolds, that is, plumbed homology spheres whose surgery diagrams are the H-graphs with indefinite linking matrices.
+All of these studies dealt with weakly definite plumbed manifolds.
+In this paper, we deal with the simplest manifolds which are not such manifolds, that is, plumbed homology spheres whose surgery diagrams are the H-graphs with indefinite linking matrices.
 For such manifolds, we construct indefinite false theta functions and prove that their radial limits coincide with the WRT invariants.
 Here, indefinite false theta functions are ``false'' objects of indefinite theta functions in the same way that false theta functions are ``false'' objects of theta functions.
 Indefinite theta functions are infinite series associated with indefinite quadratic forms.
 In contrast, theta functions are infinite series associated with positive definite quadratic forms.
 Zwegers~\cite{Zwegers_thesis} introduced one of the most important class of indefinite theta functions, and he proved their modular transformation laws.
 Thus, Zwegers' indefinite theta functions are the first candidates of our $ q $-series whose radial limits are WRT invariants.
 However, it turns out that their radial limits vanish in this article.
 That is the reason why we consider indefinite false theta functions.

 Some authors studied indefinite false theta functions.
 Andrews--Dyson--Hickerson~\cite{Andrews-Dyson-Hickerson} expressed Ramanujan's $ q $-hypergeometric functions $ \sigma(q) $ as an indefinite false theta function and proved that it is related to the real quadratic field $ \Q(\sqrt{6}) $.
 Lovejoy--Osburn~\cite{Lovejoy-Osburn} considered a dozen $ q $-hypergeometric functions and proved they are related to real quadratic fields.
 Recently, Bringmann--Nazaroglu~\cite{Bringmann-Nazaroglu_real_quad_double_sum} obtained the modular transformation law of Lovejoy--Osburn's $ q $-hypergeometric functions.